Psychology 497 Fieldwork

 Students have two options to enroll:

 1. Enroll in PSYCH 497 during the quarter you plan to complete your fieldwork (the class and site hours are done concurrently).
-This is the most common option for students who complete their fieldwork during the academic year (not during a vacation/summer quarter).
+This is the most common option for students who complete their fieldwork during the academic year (not during a vacation/summer quarter - see option 2).

 2. Enroll in PSYCH 497 the quarter following the completion of the fieldwork experience.
 This option is only for students who completed their experience during the summer (vacation quarter for international students).
 Since PSYCH 497 is not offered in the summer, this option allows students to complete work during the summer quarter and earn credits by enrolling in Psych 497 during autumn.